Billionaire Profile

 Philanthropy

-Martha Ingram has a long history of philanthropy.
-She co-founded the Schermerhorn Symphony Center.
-She also served as the former Chairman of the Board of Trust of Vanderbilt University, where the Blair School of Music received a $300 million donation of Ingram company stock.
-She was named the 50th most generous philanthropist in Business Week for her donations from 2000 to 2004.
+Martha Ingram is highly regarded for her significant philanthropic contributions.
+She co-founded the Schermerhorn Symphony Center and served as chairman of the Board of Trust of Vanderbilt University, where the Blair School of Music received a significant donation of Ingram company stock.
+Her philanthropic efforts have also benefited various other organizations, particularly in Nashville's arts and education sectors.

 Career Milestones